slaninas/nostr-bot/README.md

 // Following functions are command responses, you are getting nostr event
 // and shared state as arguments and you are supposed to return non-signed
-// eventwhich is then signed using the bot's key and send to relays async fn yes(event: Event, state: State) -> EventNonSigned {
+// event which is then signed using the bot's key and send to relays async fn yes(event: Event, state: State) -> EventNonSigned {
     let mut votes = state.lock().await;
     votes.yes += 1;